winksplorer/summit/doc/COMMUNICATION.md

 ### Stats

-Every 5 seconds, the server can unexpectedly just send the stats to the frontend, and the frontend would handle it.
+Every 5 seconds, the server can unexpectedly send stats to the frontend, and the frontend receive and display them.

 1. Frontend: (no data)
 2. Backend: `{'t': 'stat.basic', 'data': {'memTotal': '31g', 'memUsage': 4.6, 'memUsageUnit': 'g', 'cpuUsage': 13}}`

 ### Requesting buildstring

-The frontend can send a request, by just filling out the `t` (type) and nothing else.
-The server will respond with `t` and the requested information.
+The frontend can send a request by filling out `t` (type), `id`, and nothing else.
+The server will respond with the same `t` and `id`, plus the requested information.

 1. Frontend: `{'t': 'info.buildString', 'id': 123}`
 2. Backend: `{'t': 'info.buildString', 'id': 123, 'data': {'buildString': 'summit v0.3 (built on 2025-May-30)'}}`

 ### Errors

-Let's say that the frontend somehow manages to request with a type that doesn't exist.
+Let's say that the frontend somehow manages to request a type that doesn't exist.
 Here's how that would go:

 1. Frontend: `{'t': 'foo.bar', 'id': 456}`
 2. Backend: `{'t': 'foo.bar', 'id': 456, 'error': {'code': 404, 'msg': 'unknown type'}}`

-The frontend (and backend, if it ever requests data from the frontend) will always check every server response for any `error` data, and if it does it will do the appropriate handling.
+The frontend (and backend, if it ever requests data from the frontend) will always check every response for `error` data and will do the appropriate handling.

 ## Currently implemented types